 Things to See and Do

-There are two locations where you can Barbecue in Van Cortlandt Park:
+There are three locations where you can Barbecue in Van Cortlandt Park:

-- The lawn behind the Van Cortlandt Nature Center, temporarily (while the permanent BBQ area next to the pool is being upgraded) off Broadway & Manhattan College Parkway.
+- The lawn behind the Van Cortlandt Nature Center off Broadway & Manhattan College Parkway.

 Please be cautious when barbecuing and keep a safe distance from patrons, children, and trees.
 Be courteous to others and please clean the area carefully before you leave.
 Our rules prohibit: